 Then you subtract the RTP from 100% to determine what house edge you are up against.
 Once you figure this out, you multiply the house edge by your average wager and then by the number of hands per hour.
 The latter will be higher for online players due to the more dynamic pace inherent to RNG-based blackjack games.

-Provided that you play against a 0.50% house edge and flat bet £10 per hand for one hundred hands per hour, your long-term hourly EV would be (-0.005) x £10 x 100 = -£5.
-You will surely experience streaks where you win or lose a couple of hundred pounds within the same timeframe but this is all due to short-term variance.
-However, if you go through enough hands, the math of the game will work out and you will give £5 per hour to the casino.
+Provided that you play against a 0.50% house edge and flat-bet £10 per hand for one hundred hands per hour, your long-term hourly EV would be (-0.005) x £10 x 100 = -£5.
+You will surely experience streaks where you win or lose a couple of hundred pounds within the same timeframe, but this is all due to short-term variance.
+However, if you go through enough hands, the mathematics of the game will work out and you will give £5 per hour to the casino.

-This is not the case where card counters are concerned, though, the reason being there is no house edge.
+This is not the case for card counters, however, because there is no house edge.
 The opposite applies since card counters have an advantage over the casino.
 Nonetheless, the formula for calculating expected value is the same.

-Most advantage players implement simulation software, like Norm Wattenberger’s Casino Verite, that tells them exactly how much expected value they would generate in the long term.
-They, too, experience streaks and register different short-term wins or losses until sooner or later they reach their expectation.
+Most advantage players implement simulation software, like Norm Wattenberger’s Casino Verite, that tells them exactly how much expected value they will generate in the long term.
+They, too, experience streaks and register different short-term wins or losses until, sooner or later, they reach their expected value.

 Setting Appropriate Win Goals Is the Key to Winning

-Blackjack is a casino game and as such, it always has a built-in advantage, regardless of its variations and rules.
-If players want to make a profit, they need to have good money management skills and discipline.
-One of the most important things is to set a realistic and achievable percentage return for every game which is in accordance with their bankroll and play till they reach it.
+Blackjack is a casino game and, as such, it always has a built-in advantage, regardless of its variations and rules.
+If players want to make a profit, they need to have good money-management skills and discipline.
+One of the most important things is to set a realistic and achievable percentage return for each session, in accordance with their bankroll, and play until they reach it.

 For instance, if players bring £300 to the casino table, their win goal should be around £60.
-The only way to make a profit and manage to keep it is if they are content with winning small amounts every time rather than win big once.
+The only way to make a profit and manage to keep it is if they are content with winning small amounts every time, rather than winning big once.

-As already indicated, it is not a game which favours the players, even if they know the basic strategy and have the needed discipline and skills, their chances of winning each hand will be less than 50/50 if we have to be accurate.
+As already indicated, blackjack is not a game that favours the players.
+Even if they know basic strategy and possess the required discipline and skills, their chances of winning each hand are slightly below 50/50.
 This is the reason why they should set small win goals and withdraw when they reach them.
-This way, they will be able to not only enjoy the game but also make a profit in the long term.
+This way, they will not only enjoy the game but also make a profit in the long term.

 Gambling Discipline